Heaven Is

-"Heaven Is" is a song by English hard rock band Def Leppard from their 1992 album, Adrenalize.
-The single was released in January 1993 and reached number 13 in the United Kingdom.
+"Heaven Is" is a song by English hard rock band Def Leppard from their fifth album, Adrenalize (1992).
+The single was released in January 1993 by label Bludgeon Riffola and reached number 13 in the United Kingdom.

 Song information

 In a statement on the Rock of Ages: The Definitive Collection and Best of Def Leppard compilation albums, the band's lead singer Joe Elliott described the song's backing vocals on the chorus sounded much like The Beach Boys, and said that it was the first time Def Leppard went that far.
 He also described the song as being "More Queen than Queen".
-Lead guitarist Phil Collen said that this song had been around for years and that parts of it were taken from the song "Armageddon It".
+According to Elliott, the guitar riff had existed for years and lead guitarist Phil Collen said that parts of it were taken from the song "Armageddon It".

 Video

 According to a Joe Elliott statement on the Rock of Ages: The Definitive Collection, Best of Def Leppard and Vault: Def Leppard Greatest Hits (1980-1995) compilation albums, he hated the music video.